Get

 The most common cause of ovarian remnant syndrome in pets is surgical error.
 The surgeon leaves a portion of the ovary remaining after surgical removal of the ovaries during a spay.
 This complication may be a little more common in cats than dogs because it can be harder to visualize the whole ovary as it’s harder to break down the proper ligament in cats than in dogs.

 Another potential cause is ectopic ovarian tissue.
 This cause relates to ovarian tissue not being located in a normal position in your cat’s abdomen.
 Instead of its usual location within the ovary, some ectopic tissue can be found in places like the broad ligament.
-If your veterinarian doesn’t detect this ectopic tissue during surgery, it gets left behind and becomes an ovarian remnant.
+If a veterinarian doesn’t detect this ectopic tissue during surgery, it gets left behind and becomes an ovarian remnant.

 The remaining tissue becomes hypertrophied after a while and continues to secrete reproductive hormones, leading to signs of estrus.